-The Med IV clerkship in Internal Medicine consists of four rotations of one month each in ICU, CCU, ER, and Ward.
-In this clerkship students improve on their interviewing, communication, and diagnosis skills.
-They are exposed to intensive care settings and learn manage ICU/CCU patients; moreover, they learn rapid assessment and management of life threatening conditions, and they carry the responsibilities of house interns.
+The Med IV clerkship in Internal Medicine consists of four mandatory rotations of one month each in ICU, CCU, ER, and Wards, in addition to a month of selective clerkship to be chosen from one of the following medical subspecialties: Neurology, Infectious Diseases, Dermatology, Endocrinology, Pediatric Surgery, and Laboratory Medicine (Details of Selective Rotations are found below).
+In this clerkship students improve their interviewing, communication, and diagnostic skills.
+They are exposed to patients in intensive care settings and learn how to manage ICU/CCU patients; moreover, they learn rapid assessment and management of life threatening conditions, and they carry the responsibilities of house interns.
+In the selective rotation, they are exposed to patients from a subspecialty of their choice and face more focused clinical scenarios.